 If you’re already using WhatsApp, Facebook Messenger or Google Voice to make calls then those are using Wi-Fi too.

 The difference is that you’re not relying on an app or another network to connect your calls or deliver messages.
-It’s all handled by your phone and carrier.
+It’s all handled by your phone and network.